DheerajSingh02/Deep-learning-in-Python-using-Keras/README.md

 If batch_size is too small, model will start ‘memorizing’ the training data instead of learning and it will overfit.
 Similarly, if batch_size is too large, model will not learn all-important features and it will underfit.

-It is generally good idea to keep batch_size in 32-to-128.
+It is generally good idea to keep batch_size in the range 32-to-128.

 Finally, epoch will determine the time required for training the model.
 Good value to choose of epoch can be determined using some hints & trials.
 We should check if accuracy is increasing and loss is decreasing with each epoch, then we could assume that model is learning properly.